logo

 Structure and facilities

 A suitable site, with excellent accessibility and sufficient space for future expansion, was identified in the Old Trafford area of Manchester.
-Located in close proximity to the Manchester city centre, the stadium initially gained recognition as 'Emirates Old Trafford'.
+Located near the Manchester city centre, the stadium initially gained recognition as 'Emirates Old Trafford'.

-From the onset, the aim of the club was to gain ownership of both the stadium and the surrounding terrains.
+From the onset, the club aimed to gain ownership of both the stadium and the surrounding terrains.
 Initially, a lease was taken on the municipal terrains, with a final buy-out happening only in 2013.
 The plans for the sports complex had been outlined as early as the late 1940s by architects, who were fans of the club.

 Inspired by the club's president, David Gill, the associates dealt with an increased fee for supporting the building costs for the new stadium, offered substantial donations, and some even volunteered to work on the construction site during holidays or weekends.
 There was even a 'brick campaign', where large quantities of bricks were donated to the club.

 Construction officially started on 14 June 1953.
-Less than two years later, at a cost of 12,037,683 pounds, on 1 December 1954 (a national holiday), a crowd of 40,000 filled the stadium for the inaugural match against rivals Manchester City.
+Less than two years later, for 12,037,683 pounds, on 1 December 1954 (a national holiday), a crowd of 40,000 filled the stadium for the inaugural match against rivals Manchester City.

 Uses